airbytehq/airbyte/docs/integrations/sources/datadog.md

 5. Enter your `application_key` - Datadog application key.
 6. Enter your `query` - Optional.
 Type your query to filter records when collecting data from Logs and AuditLogs stream.
 7. Enter your `limit` - Number of records to collect per request.
-8. Enter your `start_date` - Optional.
+8. **Optional**: Enter your `start_date`.
 Start date to filter records when collecting data from Logs and AuditLogs stream.
-9. Enter your `end_date` - Optional.
+9. **Optional**: Enter your `end_date`.
 End date to filter records when collecting data from Logs and AuditLogs stream.
+10. **Optional**: If your Datadog site is different from the default `datadoghq.com`, choose the appropriate site you want from the dropdown.
-10. Click **Set up source**.
+11. Click **Set up source**.

 ## Supported sync modes